François-Émile de Lansac: Works

 His often quoted works are: Episode of the siege of Missolonghi (1827), Equestrian Portrait of Olivier de Clisson (1847), Equestrian Portrait of maréchal de la Palisse (1835), Equestrian Portrait of the Duke of Orléans (1844), Equestrian Portrait of Prince Louis-Napoléon (1850).
-The Equestrian Portrait of the duc d'Orléans, exhibited at the Salon in 1844, is at the Versailles Museum.
+The Equestrian Portrait of the duc d'Orléans, exhibited at the Salon of 1844, is at the Versailles Museum.
 The musée de l'Armée at the Invalides in Paris displays his Trumpet of the 5th Hussar Regiment of 1837.
 The Fine Arts Museum of Bordeaux has two studies of horses by Lansac, a Study of a Bay Horse and a Study of a White Horse.
 At the National Museum of Compiègne is a work entitled Two Dogs on a Red Marker.
 The National Museum of Popular Arts and Traditions (Musée national des Arts et Traditions populaires) Paris displays his painting Une Forge purchased by the state at the Salon of 1831.
 The National Museum of the castles of Versailles and Trianon displays the Portrait équestre du maréchal de la Palisse of 1835.